Performance of machine-learning-assisted Monte Carlo in sampling from simple statistical physics models: Introduction

 This paper is organized as follows.
 In Sec. \ref{sec:theoretical_background} we give the background for our work.
-In particular, we introduce the Curie Weiss model (\ref{sec:curie_weiss}) and the algorithms we study, local Metropolis Monte Carlo (\ref{sec:localMMC}) and NN-assisted Monte Carlo (\ref{sec:sequential_tempering}) with a shallow MADE architecture (\ref{sec:made_description}).
+In particular, we introduce the Curie-Weiss model (\ref{sec:curie_weiss}) and the algorithms we study, local Metropolis Monte Carlo (\ref{sec:localMMC}) and NN-assisted Monte Carlo (\ref{sec:sequential_tempering}) with a shallow MADE architecture (\ref{sec:made_description}).
 In Sec.~\ref{sec:methods} we present a theoretical analysis of the training and of the NN-assisted Monte Carlo.
 In particular, we study the optimal model and the training dynamics (\ref{sec:MADE}); moreover, we compare the performance of the algorithms in terms of first-passage times in magnetization space (\ref{sec:first_passage_times_analysis}).
 In Sec.~\ref{sec:results} we apply these methods to compare different sampling procedures.
-We first consider Sequential Tempering with a fully trained machine, with and without local MC steps (\ref{sec:perfectly_trained}); then, we study how the scenario changes when one takes into account a finite training time (\ref{sec:non_perfectly_trained}); additionally we compare Sequential Tempering with vanilla Metropolis Monte Carlo (\ref{sec:comparison_vanilla}).
+We first consider Global Annealing with a fully trained machine, with and without local MC steps (\ref{sec:perfectly_trained}); then, we study how the scenario changes when one takes into account a finite training time (\ref{sec:non_perfectly_trained}); additionally we compare Global Annealing with vanilla Metropolis Monte Carlo (\ref{sec:comparison_vanilla}).
 Finally, in Sec.~\ref{sec:conclusions} we draw our conclusions and highlight some possible future developments.